rainerweinberger/physics/README.md

 # Physics

-Created by Rainer Weinberger, 2020 (rainer.weinberger@cfa.harvard.edu)
+Created by Rainer Weinberger, 2020-2022 (rainer@cita.utoronto.ca)

 This is a small python package that simplifies working with physics equations.